TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 Propose a large construction project, such as a road, a castle, or several ships.
 This may increase realm stats, such as trade, defenses, or navy, but will always cost a significant amount of resources and may cost several realm tokens as well.

+## Train (1)

+Spend significant time working to improve yourself.
+This usually increases one or two regent stats.

 ## Trade (1)

 Engage in diplomacy and trade with existing trade routes.
 This usually requires a trade check.
 The degree of success will determine how much food, resources, and wealth you gain.